Fullmetal Alchemist 2: Curse of the Crimson Elixir

 is the second role-playing video game for the PlayStation 2 based on the series of the same name.
 It is the prequel of sorts to Fullmetal Alchemist and the Broken Angel.
-The game has much improved visuals than the previous title, as well as all dialog being voiced over.
-To help boost sales, Square Enix decided to release the game with a bonus DVD in the United States containing the second and third episodes of season two (episode 27 "Teacher" and episode 28 "One is All, All is One") of the Fullmetal Alchemist anime series, since the show took a four-month break in its Adult Swim broadcast.
-This DVD contains only English audio, with the shortened version of the second opening theme song "Ready Steady Go" by L'Arc-en-Ciel and the shortened third ending "Motherland" by Crystal Kay.
+The game has more improved visuals than the previous title, as well as all dialogue being voiced over.

 Plot

 Edward and Alphonse arrive in the city of Lior to deal with Father Cornello and ask him about the Philosopher's Stone.
 However, just as soon as the two brothers defeat him, Father Cornello is pulled into a dark void and disappears.
 Edward notices a strange phantom-like woman hiding behind the statues watching the scene.
 Shortly afterwards, after facing off against Bald, investigating Shou Tucker's home, and barely escaping death at Scar's hands, Edward and Alphonse return to Resembool for repairs.
 Healed, they investigate rumors of monsters appearing at a cave, coming across "monsters"; they come across the Phantom again, badly burning her.
 An alchemist appears and heals her, without using a transmutation circle; they both vanish.

 Reporting this incident to Roy Mustang, he reveals that similar creatures have been appearing all over Amestris; in addition, people have been disappearing.
 He sends the brothers and Lt.
 Riza Hawkeye to investigate a recent sighting; they find the village empty, and a bloodstained transmutation circle.
 Following a howl to a graveyard, they meet archaeologist Arlen Glostner, who is being attacked; after they defeat the monster, the same mysterious alchemist appears again.
 Arlen identifies the man as Jack Crowley; Crowley then vanishes again, seemingly saddened by the encounter.
 Arlen reveals he studies the ancient civilization of Lebis, and Crowley was once his friend.
 Crowley teamed up with Arlen to study the art of creating Golems (the monsters they're battling), hoping it would help revive his lost love, Elma, after failing with alchemy; they succeeded in bringing her back in a Golem body, but she reverted to dirt after a few months.
 Crowley went mad, bringing Elma back repeatedly against her wishes; Arlen left Crowley, unable to stand what became of his friend.